untamedbeast1/Power-Shells-Scripts/README.md

 # Power-Shells-Scripts
-This is a quick reference ro scripts i run often
+This is a quick reference to scripts i run often